• Skip to primary navigation

 If the last sentence jumped off the page to you – yes, I misused affects, to, too, and bare – then I’ve got some good news – writers will pay you to find and correct grammar mistakes just like these!

-And you don’t even need any special qualifications, advanced degree, or experience to become a freelance proofreader.
-All you need are a few key insights, secrets, and tools.
-Which is exactly why I’m here!
+And you don’t even need special qualifications, advanced degrees, or experience to become a freelance proofreader.

 Below, you will find out everything you need to know about how to become a proofreader online by following five simple steps.